 Mary Dowling worked for 14 years as a hospital CEO, where her writing focused on business and helath related topics.
 Since retiring, Mary has actively explored creative writing, as well as drawing and watercolor.
 She shares all three of these interests with her grand-girls, which often results in an exchange of stories, drawings, and paintings.
-Mary is currenty participating in an eighteen month docent training program at the Worcester Art Museum; an in-depth course that has inspired her interest in the evolution of the visual arts and its link with writing and other creative practices.
+Mary is currently a docent at the Worcester Art Museum, after in-depth course in art inspired her interest in the evolution of the visual arts and its link with writing and other creative practices.
 She is an SBWC board member and receives emails at mdowling.SBWC@gmail.com

-Ann Connery Frantz of Lancaster wrote and edited at nine newspapers during her career, and now works as a freelance writer/editor.
-Her short story “Samaritan” won the 2010 Dr. Neila C. Seshachari Award for best fiction published during 2009 in Weber: The Contemporary West.
-She writes stories, blogs, has a bookclub column, “Read It and Reap”, in the Worcester Telegram & Gazette.
+Ann Connery Frantz of Lancaster wrote and edited at nine newspapers during her career and now works as a freelance writer/editor.
+Her short story, “Samaritan”, won the 2010 Dr. Neila C. Seshachari Award for best fiction published during 2009 in Weber: The Contemporary West.
+She writes stories, blogs, and has a book club column, “Read It and Reap”, in the Worcester Telegram & Gazette.
 She is currently polishing a completed novel, Emilee’s Song.
 She serves as SBWC’s treasurer and receives emails at afrantz.SBWC@gmail.com

-Hollis Shore is a graduate of the University of Vermont, and the Vermont College MFA Program in Writing for Children and Young Adults.
-She has worked as a teaching assistant at the Whole Novel Workshop on Writing Historic Novels for Young People, at Highlights Foundation/Boyds Mills Press, and is a co-founder and Program Director for the Seven Bridge Writers’ Collaborative, where she facilitates critique groups and writing workshops.
-Her first novel, The Curve of the World, a historical, middle grade novel, won a Pen/New England Discovery Award, and will be out for submission shortly.
+Hollis Shore is a graduate of the University of Vermont and the Vermont College MFA Program in Writing for Children and Young Adults.
+She has worked as a teaching assistant at the Whole Novel Workshop on Writing Historic Novels for Young People, at Highlights Foundation/Boyds Mills Press, and is a co-founder and Program Director for the Seven Bridge Writers’ Collaborative.
+Her first novel, The Curve of the World, a historical, middle grade novel, won a Pen/New England Discovery Award.
 Her new YA novel, Saved, about a young artist on a search for the music within, was developed under the auspices of the Boston Public Library, where she served as the Children’s Writer-in-Residence for the year, 2012-2013.
 Emails may be sent to her at hshore.SBWC@gmail.com

 Winona Winkler Wendth holds an MFA in literature and writing with an emphasis on creative non-fiction from the Bennington Writing Seminars.
 She currently teaches writing and literature at Quinsigamond Community College.
-She has been a resident of Lancaster since 1992, and a writing mentor since 2007, and has been a workshop leader and Marketing Director for SBWC since its inception.
+She has been a writing mentor since 2007 and has been a workshop leader and Marketing Director for SBWC since its inception.
 Her work appears frequently in print and online literary journals and was listed in Best American Essays/2010.
 She writes both fiction and creative non-fiction and is working on a collection of memoiristic essays as well as a short novel.
 She receives emails at wwendth.SBWC@gmail.com